-Here are the processes you can improve in 2021 to make sure the business is at its peak efficiency.
+Here are examples of process improvements you can adopt in 2022 to make sure the business is at its peak efficiency.

 1. Digitizing paper-based documentation

-Team leaders often have a lot of paper-based documents to print, distribute, and store - agreements, tax forms, and many others.
-However, keeping your document library paper-based limits its accessibility, increases the need for storage space, and increases the number of security risks (there’s no way to backup a file).
+Team leaders often have a lot of paper-based documents to print, distribute, and store.
+Keeping your document library paper-based limits its accessibility.
+It also increases the need for storage space, and security risks (there’s no way to back up a file).

-- Create a document inventory and group all files it contains by types.
+- Create a document inventory and group all files it contains by type.